 6. You could even make money by renting out your loft space!

 Yep, you didn’t misread that.
-There a couple of companies already offering to help you rent out the free space you have in your home, including in your loft.
+There are companies already offering to help you rent out the free space you have in your home.
+Including in your loft!
 You can earn up to £150 per month with Stashbee which is one such company we found.
 Not bad aye?

 Before getting started… a little flooring forethought helps!